Greeks strike over spending cuts before crucial vote

 "TO HELL AND BEYOND"

 The government has implored Greeks to endure the cuts to avoid national bankruptcy and promised this will be the last round of pain.
-Greeks, who have seen many such promises broken before, have responded with a mix of resignation at their fate and anger at their political leaders.
+Greeks, who have seen many such promises broken before, have responded with a mix of resignation and anger.

 "They should go to hell and beyond," said Anais Metaxopoulou, a 65-year-old pensioner.
 "They should ask me how I feel when I have to go to church to beg for food.
 I wouldn't hurt a fly but I would happily behead one of them."